IanFindlay/nc-newsian/README.md

 ```

 This should automatically open a window in your default browser to the NC-Newsian homepage.
 If for some reason this does not happen navigate to http://localhost/3000 and explore it from there.
 Please note, whilst the app is running locally it is still making calls to a publicly available, Heroku-hosted API.

-## TODO Notes on the limitations of this example app

-Need to finalise design decisions before writing this section